RafifAlzayat/thecoolteam-/README.md

 ### Logistic Regression, RandomOverSampler, and SMOTE for CT
   * File name: CT_1_CovidDataResampling.ipynb
 #### Process
+  1. Import Libraries.
+  2. Read csv file.
+  3. Split the data using the train_test_split function from sklearn.
+  4. Create features and target.
+  5. Run the model using LogisticRegression from sklearn.
+  6. Create a confusion matrix and imbalanced classification report to check accuracy.
+  7. Run the RandomOverSampler model using RandomOverSampler from sklearn.
+  8. Create a confusion matrix and imbalanced classification report to check accuracy.
+  9. Run the SMOTE model using SMOTE from sklearn.
+  8. Create a confusion matrix and imbalanced classification report to check accuracy.
 #### Results
 #### Benefits and Limitations